torvalds/linux/Documentation/networking/device_drivers/ethernet/freescale/gianfar.rst

 VLAN
 ====

-In order to use VLAN, please consult Linux documentation on configuring VLANs.
+In order to use VLAN, please consult GNU/Linux documentation on configuring VLANs.
 The gianfar driver supports hardware insertion and extraction of VLAN headers, but not filtering.
 Filtering will be done by the kernel.